turingschool/career-development-curriculum/module_one/learning_to_pair.md

   * Pairin: Responsibility
 * Child: Our felt concept of life; shown through how easily we can adapt to new situations or desire to rebel & exercise freedom
   * Pairin: Approval Seeking or Playfulness

+[This blog post](https://medium.com/@NataliMorad/how-to-communicate-better-with-transactional-analysis-d0d32f9d50da) gives an excellent breakdown of these different ego-states in action.

+**Discussion:**
-**Discussion:** what are the relating styles present across our cohorts?
-How could we work together successfully?
+* What are the relating styles present across our cohorts?
+* How could we work together successfully?
+* What do we expect each of these different communication styles to look like?

 #### Volunteer Group Activity
 A team is made up of each of the relating styles: